Michelingumman/home-energy-ai/src/predictions/solar/README.md

    /estimate/watthours/{lat}/{lon}/27/-45/12.15  # Southeast panels
    ```

+3. **5-Day Forecasts**: Each API call retrieves predictions for the current day plus 4 days ahead

-3. **Data Combination**: Results from both API calls are:
+4. **Data Combination**: Results from both API calls are:
    - Automatically aggregated by timestamp
    - Combined to give total system production
    - Handled for any duplicate timestamps
-   - Stored in a single CSV file per day
+   - Stored in individual CSV files per day
+   - Accumulated in a master merged file

 This approach ensures accurate predictions by accounting for different sun exposure patterns for each panel orientation.